Add-In:KeepVault 2.20

 This latest version and upgrade instructions for KeepVault Windows Home Server are available from here.

-1. Mojo66 Says:
+1. Mojo66 says:

 Just how many backups should a typical home user need to make?